dimitri-nicolo/calico/README.md

-# prometheus-service
+# Prometheus Service

-REST API service for communication directed at a Prometheus instance
+L7 API Service for communication directed at a Prometheus instance.